 Here is a healthy looking cabbage.

-Veggie Garden #2 is lined along the driveway.
-We stained these containers yellow & added some stenciling to give them a little more curb appeal.
+The second garden is lined along the driveway.
+We stained these containers yellow & added some stencilling to give them a little more curb appeal.
 This garden is the largest of the three with over 72 square feet of space (plus assorted containers crammed with herbs) and just today I have expanded this garden by another 24 square feet.
 We just have to decide what to plant on the new space.

 This year its been more of an experimental garden area.
 I have planted pumpkins, squash, watermelon plus overflow of tomatoes.
 One container has 10 cabbage/broccoli planted (should be 6 at absolute max ..some would say 4) I just could not weed out the excess, they all looked so healthy!
 I am going to creatively try and see if we can make this work.